AnotherJohnH/Hardware/picoX7/README.md

 # Hardware config picoX7

-Hardware config to support a MIDI synthesizer with a DAC, 16x2 LCD and 2x7 segment LED.
+Hardware config to support a MIDI synthesizer with a 16-bit stereo DAC, 16x2 LCD and 2x7 segment LED.
+MIDI in can be both via a physical MIDI or over USB from a USB host.

-The LCD, LED and physical MIDI-in are optional.
+The LCD, LED and physical MIDI-in are optional and will not block operation if not fitted.

 ![Prototype](docs/breadboard_v0.04.jpg)

 [Schematic](docs/schematic_v0.05.pdf) for the above.

-+ Two PIO state machines are used to generate I2S and (if required) MCLK for the I2S DACs
++ A PIO state machine is used to generate I2S (and another if required MCLK) for the I2S DACs
-+ UART-0 used as a debug console  (115200 baud)
++ UART-0 used as a debug console (115200 baud 8-N-1)
 + UART-1 (RX) implements the optional physical MIDI-IN interface
 + The LCD and LED displays are optional and will not block operation if not fitted